-Washington State has transitioned from Summary UCR to the NIBRS system for reporting.
-Summary UCR collects eight (8) Part One Crime offenses: criminal homicide, forcible rape, robbery, aggravated assault, burglary, larceny, motor vehicle theft and arson.
+Washington State transitioned from Summary UCR to the NIBRS system for reporting beginning in 2012, with full adoption by agencies in 2018.
+Summary UCR collected eight (8) Part One Crime offenses: criminal homicide, forcible rape, robbery, aggravated assault, burglary, larceny, motor vehicle theft and arson.
 NIBRS collects information on twenty-three (23) different offenses, all Part One Crimes plus others including forcible and non-forcible sex offenses, fraud, kidnapping, and drug violations.
-Care must be taken when interpreting the yearly trend of 'total arrest' rates for an area.
-In areas where large amounts of arrests are likely for crimes not previously reported, an increase in total arrests could occur in 2012 data.
+Care must be taken when interpreting the long-term yearly trend of 'total arrest' rates for an area or in comparing data to older reports.